 The whole area has now been cleaned down with mould retardant, and the firing point barrier is now primed and undercoated.
 It will get a pastel coloured top-coat soon.

-Other jobs on the firing point that we aim to have done before we re-open the range:
+Other jobs on the firing point that have now been done before we re-open the range:

-- We hope to fit wheels to the benches to make them easier and safer to move around the range
+- Wheels have been fitted to the benches to make them easier and safer to move around the range

-- The big dark chest of drawers and cupboard unit at the back of the range will be dismantled and disposed of, to create space for storing the benches when they are not in use.
+- The big dark chest of drawers and cupboard unit at the back of the range has been dismantled and disposed of, creating space for storing the benches when they are not in use.